 A client portfolio and its service providers, including Columbia Management and its affiliates (Ameriprise Financial, which is Columbia Management's parent company (together with Columbia Management, referred to herein as "we, us and our")), the client portfolio's custodian and other service providers, as well as all their underlying service providers (collectively, the "Service Providers"), are heavily dependent on their respective employees, agents and other personnel ("Personnel") and proprietary and third-party technology and infrastructure and related business, operational and information systems, networks, computers, devices, programs, applications, data and functions (collectively, "Systems") to perform necessary business activities.
 The Systems and Personnel that a client portfolio and the Service Providers rely upon may be vulnerable to significant disruptions and failures, including those relating to or arising from cybersecurity breaches (including intentional acts, e.g., cyber-attacks, hacking, phishing scams, unauthorized payment requests and other social engineering techniques aimed at Personnel or Systems, and unintentional events or activity), Systems malfunctions, user error, conduct (or misconduct) of or arising from Personnel, and remote access to Systems (particularly important given the increased use of technologies such as the internet to conduct business).
 The increased use of mobile and cloud technologies and remote work heighten these and other operational risks.
-In addition, other events or circumstances - whether foreseeable, unforeseeable, or beyond our control, such as acts of war, other conflicts, terrorism, natural disaster, widespread disease, pandemic or other public health criese - may result in, among other things, quarantines and travel restrictions, workforce displacement and loss or reduction in Personnel and other resources.
+In addition, other events or circumstances - whether foreseeable, unforeseeable, or beyond our control, such as acts of war, other conflicts, terrorism, natural disaster, widespread disease, pandemic or other public health crises - may result in, among other things, quarantines and travel restrictions, workforce displacement and loss or reduction in Personnel and other resources.
 In the above circumstances, a client portfolio and the Service Providers' operations may be significantly impacted, or even temporarily halted.
-A clie
+A client portfolio's securities market counterparties or vendors may face the same or similar systems failure, cybersecurity breaches and other business disruptions risks.